bsv-blockchain/lars/README.md

 - **Quickly configure a local development environment** for BSV applications using your `deployment-info.json` file.
 - **Interactively manage keys and settings** such as server private keys and TAAL (ARC) API keys, distinct per network (mainnet/testnet).
 - **Seamlessly run OverlayExpress services** with automatic Docker Compose setup, MySQL, and MongoDB.
+- **Run both backend and frontend services** based on your configuration.
+LARS will automatically start a local frontend (e.g., React or static HTML) if specified, and ensure frontend dependencies are installed if necessary.
 - **Hot-reload contracts and code** as you develop, with automatic recompilation of sCrypt contracts when they change.
 - **Easily switch networks (mainnet or testnet)** and control environment-level logging and synchronization features (like GASP sync).

-LARS is designed to make local development as frictionless as possible, guiding you through necessary setup steps, keys configuration, and environment preparation.
+LARS is designed to make local development as frictionless as possible, guiding you through necessary setup steps, keys configuration, environment preparation, and now also handling your frontend environment if desired.

 ## Key Features

 - **Interactive Menus**: Running `lars` with no arguments launches interactive menus for configuring global keys, project-level settings, and environment details.
 - **Separation of Keys by Network**: Maintain distinct keys (server private keys, TAAL API keys) for mainnet and testnet, both globally and at the project level.
-- **Automatic Environment Setup**: LARS creates a local Docker-based environment, including `overlay-express`, MySQL, and MongoDB.
+- **Automatic Environment Setup**: LARS creates a local Docker-based environment for your backend, including `overlay-express`, MySQL, and MongoDB.
+- **Frontend Integration**: If configured, LARS can also run your frontend (e.g., React).
+It automatically installs missing dependencies and starts the frontend.
+If you're running both backend and frontend, LARS waits until backend services are ready before starting the frontend.
 - **ngrok Integration**: Securely expose your local environment to the internet for testing or external integration.
-- **Hot Reloading & Real-Time Feedback**: Watches code changes and recompiles sCrypt contracts, providing immediate feedback in the terminal.
+- **Hot Reloading & Real-Time Feedback**: Watches code changes, recompiles sCrypt contracts, and provides immediate feedback in the terminal.
 - **Smooth Transition from Local to Cloud**: LARS mirrors the structure and concepts of CARS, making it easy to move from local development (LARS) to production deployment (CARS).

 ## Prerequisites